CuBoulder/express_documentation/docs/creating_custom_bundles.md

 - Add a license.
 You can copy the one from the main Express repo.
 - Add a readme pointing back to this file and something about what the bundle does.
 If there are tutorials for it, link to those as well.
+- Write tests before you release anything.

 ### Code Is Coming From Express

+- Add a license.
+You can copy the one from the main Express repo.
+- Add a readme pointing back to this file and something about what the bundle does.
+If there are tutorials for it, link to those as well.
+- Copy any tests over and write new ones.
+- Make sure to plan for deprecating the code in the Express repo and enabling the bundle on all sites using it in production.

 ## Creating Bundle Tests